International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

-The `ContractNegotiationTerminationMessage` is sent by a consumer or provider indicating it has cancelled the negotiation sequence.
-The message can be sent at any state of a negotiation without providing an explanation.
+The `ContractNegotiationTerminationMessage` is sent by a consumer or provider indicating it has cancelled the [Contract Negotiation](../model/terminology.md#contract-negotiation) sequence.
+The message can be sent at any state of a [Contract Negotiation](../model/terminology.md#contract-negotiation) without providing an explanation.
 Nevertheless, the sender may provide a description to help the receiver.

 A `ContractNegotiationTerminationMessage` must contain a `consumerPid` and a `providerPid`.

 #### Notes

-- A contract negotiation may be terminated for a variety of reasons, for example, an unrecoverable error was encountered or one of the parties no longer wishes to continue.
+- A [Contract Negotiation](../model/terminology.md#contract-negotiation) may be terminated for a variety of reasons, for example, an unrecoverable error was encountered or one of the parties no longer wishes to continue.
 A
-  [Connector's](../model/terminology.md#connector--data-service-) operator may remove terminated contract negotiation resources after it has reached the terminated state.
+  [Connector's](../model/terminology.md#connector--data-service-) operator may remove terminated [Contract Negotiation](../model/terminology.md#contract-negotiation) resources after it has reached the terminated state.

 - If an error is received in response to a `ContractNegotiationTerminationMessage`, the sending party may choose to ignore the error.